paul-rezzonico/latice/README.md

 ![Menu](https://drive.google.com/uc?export=view&id=1eEhpY4uhoM5DM_dPJw9PFr-cGupAwAMp)

 ## Overview
 Latice is a Java-based application that showcases a board game with interactive elements.
 The project is structured to demonstrate various aspects of Java programming, including object-oriented design, GUI development with JavaFX, and handling game logic.
+This Latice is based on the DxD anime series.

 ## Key Components
 - **Game Logic**: Core game functionalities are implemented in Java, focusing on the rules and mechanics of the board game.